jupyterhub/jupyterhub/docs/source/reference/spawners.md

 even though `options_from_form` leaves these as strings.

 So in the above configuration, we have exposed `Spawner.debug` and `Spawner.image` without needing to write any functions.
-In jupyterhub helm chart yaml, this would look like:
+In the JupyterHub helm chart YAML, this would look like:

 ```yaml
 hub: